tatou-tatou/Themes/Mousse/README.md

 Additionally, the above would let you close clients in an OSX-like manner.
 That's how my mother has always closed programs on OSX by the way: she *never* uses `Cmd+Q`, she uses her mouse and navigates the top menu to click on `Quit <Application name>` instead.
 If she ever used a tiling WM, for that option to be in such a place would seem very natural to her.

+####Potential improvements
+The current menu is too long and cluttered, it should *only* contain **window** related commands:
+- Closing windows.
+- Changing window state (floating, etc...)
+- Moving to other desktops.

+Anything global should be in a "Start Menu" near the workspace list (like above) or have a dedicated button or menu accessible from the panel:
+- Adding/renaming/removing/swapping desktops or moving them to another monitor.
+- Cancelling all manual splits.
+- Flip or rotate desktop.
+- Changing window gap, border width or colors.
+- Balance/Equalize desktops.

+Flip and rotate desktops are *very* important actions in a manual tiling WM, they should be given special importance.
+Maybe dedicated icons in the panel, kinda like how Awesome has a layout changer in its panel.

 ##bspwm-zenity